lkachury/stock-analysis/README.md

     tickerIndex = 0

 #### Step 1b:
-Create three output arrays: tickerVolumes, tickerStartingPrices, and tickerEndingPrices.
+Create three output arrays:  tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices.
 The tickerVolumes array should be a Long data type.
 The tickerStartingPrices and tickerEndingPrices arrays should be a Single data type.

     '1b) Create three output arrays
     'Arrays are created for tickers and all three output arrays